 On to the sequel check!
 I don’t think this really wraps up anything from the previous book.
 It does give a kind of status update to several things from the last one, but there was a rather dramatic event in the previous book that is too big to be concluded in a single volume.
 Almost all of the main story line starts in this book and was not present in the last one, except for that aforementioned follow-up, and features several things which are introduced and resolved here.
 It does leave a very major thing to be resolved later because the major development it inherited is not done yet.
 This is the first main character change in the series, and the voice is very distinct from the previous narrator.
 Most of the similarities they have are explained by being siblings, but they have entirely different ways of using all of that very deadly family knowledge, and that lets their individual personalities shine in their respective narrative styles.
 This story would definitely make sense if someone started here and didn’t already know about the series.
 I suspect that that will be true every time the narrator changes, as I understand that is a staple of the series.
 Either way it’s definitely true for this book that it would still make sense if read first.

 This was a lot of fun and I'm excited for the next one.
 I like the change in narrators, it lets different parts of the cryptid and cryptid-adjacent world shine without making it strain credulity that any one character would involved in absolutely everything of interest.

-CW for ableism (brief), sexism, mental illness, kidnapping, medical content, blood, violence, animal death, murder, death.
+CW for ableism (brief), sexual content (brief), sexism, mental illness, kidnapping, medical content, self harm (brief), fire/fire injury, blood, violence, animal death, murder, death.